Common Problems

 complex instance type

-This is because, at least for the moment, it is not possible type define type class instances on records (or Datalog schema rows).
+This is because, at least for the moment, it is not possible type define trait instances on records (or Datalog schema rows).
 This may change in the future.
 Until then, it is necessary to wrap the record in an algebraic data type.
 For example:

 enum Person({fstName = String, lstName = String})